Careers

 Key Qualifications

-• Must be able to work in physically demanding conditions and perform strenuous physical labour, including heavy lifting, up to 50 lbs.
-Enjoy working outdoors and able to perform duties in adverse weather conditions.
+• Must be able to work in physically demanding conditions and perform manual labour, including heavy lifting.

 Why Lacombe County?